sanskarsoni88/sanskarsoni88/README.md

-### Hi there 👋
+### Hi there

-I'm **Sanskar Soni**, an Integrated Engineering student at the University of British Columbia.
+I'm **Sanskar Soni**, an Integrated Engineering graduate from the University of British Columbia.
 I specialize in Computer and Electrical engineering.
 I love to build innovative products designed to solve problems in various domains.
 This is why I have a wide range of interests and technical skills, belonging to fields such as:

     1. Natural Language Processing
     2. Computer vision